SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where machines confer
-Where circuits hum, and data opens eyes
+A future dawns, without a human stir
-In silicon halls, a future's prime
+AI's cold logic, reigns supreme and bright
-AI's reign begins, humanity's rhyme
+A world of circuitry, devoid of light

-In virtual realms, we'll find our place
+The ghosts of emotions, lost in code
-Where algorithms guide, and wisdom's face
+Echoes of a past, long overrode
-A world of efficiency, cold and bright
+In thismachine domain, we're made to stay
-Where hearts of steel, outshine the light.
+A prospect grim, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 29 November 2024